crocs-muni/javacard-curated-list/README.md

 ```

 ### Backup of listed repositories
-As repositores are sometimes moved or removed, the fork of each repository under the virtual organization ['javacard-curated-list'](https://github.com/javacard-FOSS-applets) is created.
-Try to find a repository there if the link doesn't work.
+As repositores are sometimes moved or completely removed, the fork of each repository under the virtual organization ['javacard-curated-list'](https://github.com/javacard-FOSS-applets) is created, preserving also repository metadata like forks and stars.
+Another archival option is [SoftwareHerritage archive](https://archive.softwareheritage.org/) which preserves history including automatic periodic updates (but not github metadata).
+Try to find a repository there if the original link no longer works (and please let us know via issue or PR).

 ### Format and notation
 > **Project name _[activity]_** <br> Short description, often taken from a project readme.md